nylas-samples/node-email-gpt/readme.md

-# node-code-sample-starter
+# node-email-gpt

-This sample repo will show you how to easily to get started with the Nylas Node.js SDK.
+This sample repo will show you how to easily to get started with the Nylas Node.js SDK to create vector embeddings emails for augmenting Generative AI completions models.
+Think of ChatGPT for Emails, so EmailGPT.

 ## Setup